 DAY 5: Fetish hills, from Dassa to Natitingou – BENIN

 Today is a long but intense day.
-First stop will be at Dankoli Fetish, a unique shrine for ancient animistic cults still practiced.
-Thousands of short sticks are pushed in and all around the fetish as testimony of the countless prayers for a good harvest, a happy wedding, an easy delivery, success at school etc. Once the prayers are answered, people come back to sacrifice what they had promised.
-Fresh traces of sacrifice, palm alcohol and oil on the fetish are witnesses of the many prayers and requests been fulfilled.
+The first stop will be at Dankoli Fetish, a unique shrine for ancient animistic cults still practiced.
+Thousands of short sticks are pushed in and all around the fetish as a testimony of the countless prayers for a good harvest, a happy wedding, an easy delivery, success at school, etc. Once the prayers are answered, people come back to sacrifice what they had promised.
+Fresh traces of sacrifice, palm alcohol, and oil on the fetish are witnesses of the many prayers and requests been fulfilled.

-As we wander around the villages along alleys bordered by rocks with ancient and mysterious carved marks, only witnesses of populations who in the past have lived in these places.
+As we wander around the villages along alleys bordered by rocks with ancient and mysterious carved marks, we will witness populations, who in the past have lived in these places.

-We may come across young initiated, wearing only with a cover sex and magical amulets, or elders fetishes priest wearing a skin.
-Taneka believe that in order to “become” a man, it is necessary to combine time, patience and many sacrifices.
+We may come across young initiated, wearing only a cover sex and magical amulets, or elders fetishes priest wearing a skin.
+Taneka believes that in order to “become” a man, it is necessary to combine time, patience, and many sacrifices.
 Initiation is a lifetime process until life itself becomes a rite of passage, therefore life should not be conditioned by a “before” and an “after” but rather as following a continuous path.

 DAY 6: Fire Dance, from Natitingou to Sokode – BENIN & TOGO